 The stair wall caps were replaced with wider 1×8 oak to cover the new 3/4” apron trim.
 I routed the edge to give a little detail.

 The spiral hand rail was fun to build.
 It’s been a while since I’ve installed one.
 But, like riding a bike, it all came back to me.
 The two cuts at the transition to straight is key to a good install.

-The spiral chunk of oak looked like a tree root gone wild on the end and somewhere in there was the perfect cut.
+The spiral chunk of oak looked like a tree root gone wild and somewhere in there was the perfect cut.

 I had to make a wedge to hold it at just the right angle, clamp it to the miter box and pray my lines are right.

 ..... as if there was any doubt …... come on, it’s just a bicycle, right? ..... whew!